 There are two reasons firewood needs to be split along its length.
 Besides making the firewood smaller and easier to handle, splitting allows wood to dry more quickly and thoroughly.
 A gas-powered wood splitter is easier to use than an axe for knotty wood or blocks longer than 18”, but a good splitting axe is faster for straight-grained logs, especially oak, ash and aspen.
 Bolting two old car tires together makes a great log holder, keeping the wood upright while splitting.
 That’s my pair of wood splitting tires in use below.

 Too many people struggle unnecessarily at this stage because the axe they use for splitting is far too light and far too thin.
 A 6 lbs, or better yet, an 8 lbs. splitting axe (sometimes called a maul) is a far more effective choice.
 Just don’t be fooled by the weight.
 The extra inertia is enormously more effective at splitting wood apart than what’s generated by a lighter axe, even though the lighter axe seems easier to wield.
 This is one time when a heavier tool is definitely easier to use.

 Why the difference between types of axes?
 There are two.
 First, a lighter axe doesn’t develop enough force to split the log, but rather just enough to sink the edge too deep into the log.
 And second, a thin axe profile makes more work because you have to wrestle it out of the wood after each stroke.
-Thin axes sink deep and this is a problem.
+Thin axes sink deep and this is a problem when spinning.

 Making Firewood Step#4: Stack Your Firewood